 found that bales could be used structurally, the Ecological Building Society warned not grant them any financial aid to be used as load bearing wall, and have never been conducted in the UK research on the behavior of this material under conditions of high humidity.
 On the other hand, the use of bales is approved by regulations in the United States and backed by a history as a building material in Germany.

-z.
+The architects were forced to repeatedly modify the project is still being assured of its validity z.
 The ultimate reason for which building regulations do not provide certain skills and behaviors of unpublished materials is due to ignorance, the same ignorance also played down the property value Straw House.
 Even with all the home-study Sarah and Jeremy has been a breakthrough in the UK by being the first house of straw to comply with regulatory requirements and obtaining planning permission.
 In the two years that have elapsed since its construction, the house of straw and has received numerous architectural awards, appeared on television and radio programs, published in newspapers and magazines, and also ore, tripled its market value .

 Captions: